dashio-connect/python-dashio/Documents/Documentation.md

 alarm.send("Alarm Header", "Alarm Body")
 ```

-An alarm sends a notification throught the dashio mqtt server to registered phones.
+An alarm sends a notification through the dashio mqtt server to registered phones.
 The ability to send alarms to specific phones, and the notification sound can be configured through the **Dash** app.
 Alarms are only available if you have an account registered on the **Dash** server and you send the the alarm through a dash connection.

 #### Alarm Config Attributes